What We'll Cover

 Applying Pressure

-Now that we have explored a few of our metrics, we plug this data into the model to project win probabilities, point differentials, & point totals for each team.
-We compare these projections to the available consensus line against the spread, totals, & moneyline markets to determine an expected value of each option.
+Now that we have explored a few of our metrics, we plug this data into our betting system to project win probabilities, point spreads, and point totals for each team.
+We compare these projections to the available odds and lines against the spread, totals, and moneyline markets to determine an expected value of each option.

 Expected value is the measure of how much we expect to win if a game was repeated an infinite number of times.
 If the expected value is positive, that’s a game we will play.

 However, we live in a random world where each event is only observed once and the outcome is binary.
 An individual game cannot provide the expected value alone.
-To achieve this, we rely on volume, allowing our edge to prevail.
+To achieve this, we rely on volume, allowing our data science to prevail.

 Money by the Markets

-Our model identifies positive expected value bets across several markets: first quarter, first half & full game moneylines, first half & full game spreads, full game totals, & full game team totals.
+Our model identifies positive expected value bets across several markets: first quarter, first half and full game moneyline, first half and full game spreads, totals and team totals.
 We could provide you picks in all seven, none, or any combination of these markets on any given gameday.

 First Half Moneyline